AI Manifesto

 • Early to tech: Retooled my career into tech via a Silicon Valley immersive web development boot camp.

 • Left voluntarily: I've left multiple jobs on good terms to work on my own things.
+I'm experienced with inside + outside "corporate safety."

 Join the list.